wpswings/subscriptions-for-woocommerce/README.txt

 == Frequently Asked Questions ==

-= Do Subscriptions for WooCommerce plugins support recurring payment for a subscription-type product? =
+= Does Subscriptions for WooCommerce plugins support recurring payment for a subscription-type product? =

-Yes, Admin needs to configure the WooCommerce Stripe plugin to support recurring payments on your site.
+Yes, Admin needs to configure the compatible payment gateways like Stripe, PayPal, Mollie, Authorize.net & more to support recurring payments on your site.

 = What type of products can we use with Subscriptions for WooCommerce? =